Ron Schuler

 Ronald Reinhold Schuler is a Canadian politician.
 He is currently a member of the Manitoba Legislature and a representative of the Progressive Conservative Party (PCs).
 He was first elected in the 1999 provincial election. and was re-elected in the 2003, 2007, 2011, 2016, 2019 and 2023 elections.

 After the PCs won control of the Manitoba government in the 2016 election, Premier of Manitoba Brian Pallister appointed Schuler Minister of Crown Services.
 On August 17, 2017 he was named Minister of Infrastructure.
 On December 30, 2021, Premier Heather Stefanson removed Schuler from cabinet for persistently refusing to reveal whether he was vaccinated against COVID-19.
+On December 17, 2025, Schuler announced he would not seek reelection for an eighth term, but would serve as an MLA until the next election is called.

 Personal life and education

 Schuler was born in Winnipeg, Manitoba.
 He attended John M. King Elementary School, before moving to Benton Harbor, Michigan, where he attended Millburg Elementary School in Berrien County.
 In 1976, he moved back to Winnipeg, where he attended Elmwood Junior High and graduated from Elmwood High School in 1981.
 He is the youngest son of Wanda and Reinhold Schuler, with four sisters and one brother.

 Schuler obtained a Bachelor of Arts from the University of Manitoba in 1987, with a major in international relations and a minor in sociology.
 He was a junior executive at the T. Eaton Company from 1979 to 1984.
 Schuler went on to become a small business owner, co-owning Christmas Traditions, Espresso Junction Inc., and Gingerbread World Inc. He also served as Chair of the Manitoba Intercultural Council from 1991 to 1993.